Tiberian Hebrew: Orthography

-The simple sheva sign changes its pronunciation depending on its position in the word (mobile/vocal or quiescent/zero) and its proximity to certain consonants.
+The simple shewa sign changes its pronunciation depending on its position in the word (mobile/vocal or quiescent/zero) and its proximity to certain consonants.

-In these examples, it has been preferred to show one in the Bible and represents each phenomenon in a graphic manner (a chateph vowel), but the rules still apply when there is only a simple sheva (depending on the manuscript or edition used).
+In these examples, it has been preferred to show one in the Bible and represents each phenomenon in a graphic manner (a ḥaṭef vowel), but the rules still apply when there is only a simple shewa (depending on the manuscript or edition used).

-When the simple sheva appears in any of the following positions, it is regarded as mobile (na):
+When the simple shewa appears in any of the following positions, it is regarded as mobile (na):